Is an Ejector Pump Worth the Cost?

 A plumber should be able to help choose the ejector pump for a client’s home, since he will know exactly which features are worth the additional cost and which are not.
 Once the ejector pump has been installed, homeowners can expect for it to work well for the next six to 10 years.

 The exact life span of an ejector pump depends on the usage, and people who use their ejector pumps less frequently can certainly expect them to last longer.
 Ferrari Plumbing recommends that people think of ejector pumps like cars—a car that is used only once a month will probably last longer than one that is used to commute to work on a daily basis.

 The most common reason that an ejector pump would need to be repaired or replaced—aside from age—is if someone flushes something down the toilet in the basement that he shouldn’t.
 Items such as diapers, sanitary napkins, and toothbrushes can clog the ejector pump and cause it to fail.
 These items can get caught in the ejector pump, and a plumber will have to be called out to remove them.
 That is why we recommend that homeowners use common sense and not flush items down their toilets that do not belong there.

 If something is wrong with an ejector pump, homeowners will know it.
-The most common side effect of a broken pump is the presence of unbearable sewer odor permeating the premises.
+The most common side effect of a broken pump is the presence of unbearable sewer odor permeating the premises or any loud or strange sounds coming from your basement.
 At that point, a plumber will need to be called in for an immediate repair – and the cost is always worth it to get rid of those foul smells right away.